chrlzs/modern-front-end-boilerplate/README.md

 - The project uses a virtual DOM to efficiently update the UI.
 - It includes an example of using the Intersection Observer API to detect when elements are in view.
 - It fetches data from an external API and dynamically renders it on the page.

+## Running the Project

+To run the project locally, you can use a simple HTTP server.
+Here are a few methods:

+### Using Python's HTTP Server

+If you have Python installed, you can use its built-in HTTP server:

+1. Open a terminal in the project directory.
+2. Run the following command:
+    ```sh
+    python -m http.server
+    ```
+3. Open your browser and navigate to `http://localhost:8000`.

+### Using Node.js HTTP Server

+If you have Node.js installed, you can use the `http-server` package:

+1. Install `http-server` globally:
+    ```sh
+    npm install -g http-server
+    ```
+2. Open a terminal in the project directory.
+3. Run the following command:
+    ```sh
+    http-server
+    ```
+4. Open your browser and navigate to the URL provided in the terminal (usually `http://localhost:8080`).

+### Using Live Server Extension (Visual Studio Code)

+If you are using Visual Studio Code, you can use the Live Server extension:

+1. Install the Live Server extension from the VS Code marketplace.
+2. Open the project directory in VS Code.
+3. Right-click on `index.html` and select "Open with Live Server".

 ## Project Structure